Vaginal Tearing 101

 Sometimes vaginal tearing is just a natural part of birth.
 That’s the crux of it.
 But there are some aspects of childbirth that you control which allow you to decrease your risk of experiencing vaginal tearing.

-If you are interested in learning how to prepare your body for labor, read this post!
+If you are interested in learning how to prepare your body for labor, check out this mini course

 Read what it’s like to be a labor nurse!